How certain is the evidence?

 4. Imprecision: Does it include enough participants?

 If the results of the included studies are imprecise, this could downgrade the results.
 Imprecision essentially means that the estimated effect of the treatment is very imprecise; the treatment may have a large or small benefit, for instance.
 This would be shown by wide confidence intervals in the results and is usually because studies have included too few events or outcomes.
-Read more about this in the S4BE blogs about power here and here.
+Read more about this in the S4BE blogs about power: No power no evidence and Sample size matters even more than you think.

 Even if the included studies are quite small, they may give precise results once combined together (if they have similar findings).
 So as well as the number of participants included in each individual study, look at the confidence intervals and total number of participants for the pooled results in the review, usually given in a ‘summary of findings’ table.